static-dev/spike-collections/README.md

 })
 ```

 The `markdownLayout` option is an accepts a glob-compatible path, resolved relative to the project root, pointing to a reshape layout.
-All frontmatter locals will be available within the layout, and the contents of the markdown file will be available via an automatically injected `_content` local, rendered as html.
+All front matter locals will be available within the layout, and the contents of the markdown file will be available via an automatically injected `_content` local, rendered as html.
 An example of how a layout might look:

 ```
 <doctype html>